-Generally, the final judgment of a lower court, usually the trial court, can be appealed to the next higher court one time only.
-Thus, the total number of appeals depends on how many courts are "superior" to the court that made the contested decision, and sometimes what the next higher court decides the appeal's basis.
+The final judgment of a lower court, usually the trial court, generally can be appealed to the next higher court only once.
+Thus, the total number of appeals depends on how many courts are "superior" to the court that made the contested decision, and sometimes what the next higher court decides will be the appeal's basis.
 Remember, the first appeal is known as an "appeal as of right," and you are entitled to the assistance of an attorney.

 Steps in Filing Your (Timely) Appeal: File the Notice of Appeal

 The filing process involves two important actions: filing the "notice of appeal" and then finally the actual appellate brief with the court.
-First, let's talk about filing a notice of appeal.
-The notice of appeal is simply that -- a notice to the court that you are appealing your case.
+First, let's talk about filing a notice of appeal, which simply informs the court that you're appealing your case.
 Your attorney sends the it to the court that entered the judgment against you.
 The notice of appeal is a short document, usually not more than a page or two long.

-An appellate court cannot adjudicate a case if the notice is not properly filed in a timely manner.
+An appellate court can't adjudicate a case if the notice isn't properly filed in a timely manner.
 The notice must be filed within a definite time, usually 30 days in civil appeals and 10 days in criminal appeals.
 The period within which to file usually starts on the date a final judgment in the lower court is filed.

 File the Appeal